piersdeseilligny/betterfountain/README.md

 * "Folding" scenes
 * Live preview of the formatted screenplay
 * Exporting the screenplay to a PDF File
+* Approximation of a screenplay's duration (in the status bar)
 * Other cool stuff
     * Go straight to writing dialog after a parenthetical by pressing enter, while the cursor is still inside it